rediso4ka/VUT_FIT_projects/1 year/INC/Project/README.md

 1) creating a scheme and FSM,
 2) VHDL implementation and improving part 1).

 So at first the 1) part was actually bad, and I received minimum points, but now it's improved to 13/15 points :D

+P.S.2 The error is index out of range VHDL field or vector